Review the on site storage and materials process on a national basis, with a view to implementing best practice across the 5 national regions.

 Split into a number of regions, the procurement of spares was carried out centrally.
 However once the parts were delivered into individual regions and sites, the process was both fragmented and inconsistent.
 Given the difference in scale of the materials stored, this created severe shortages in capacity, leading to stock shortages & increased costs.
 The aim was to review and create a common process that delivered both improved performance and service levels.
 As a consequence of improved control, cost and stock levels would be reduced greatly.

 The activity started with a full process review of the supply chain and its various components.
 This ranged from large internal manufacturing supply, to external 3rd party suppliers and even on site manufacture of civil engineering structures and concrete fabrication.

 Purchasing trends and processes were investigated and the demand requirements across the different regions were compared.
 Evaluation of the transport costs formed part of this investigation.

 Regional storage facilities and the affiliated trackside locations were visited to understand how the final materials were handled, stored and finally installed.
 This final part of the review looked at stock turn, availability and accuracy.
 Having the correct materials available in line with trackside ‘possession’ was critical to the success of the installation in the time allowed.

-Outputs & Results
+Outputs and Results